zulip/zulip/docs/subsystems/performance.md

   to spread most of that herd over several minutes.

-Typical requests consume 20-100ms to process, much of which is waiting to fetch message IDs from the database and then their content memcached.
-While not large in an absolute sense, these requests are relatively expensive to most other Zulip endpoints.
+Typical requests consume 20-100ms to process, much of which is waiting to fetch message IDs from the database and then their content from memcached.
+While not large in an absolute sense, these requests are expensive relative to most other Zulip endpoints.

 Some requests, like full-text search for commonly used words, can be more expensive, but they are sufficiently rare in an absolute sense so